CU-PWFA/GaussBean/README.md

 conda env create -f gaussbean.yml
 ```

 This command *should* create a conda (or mamba) environment named "gaussbean".
+If the environment won't build, you can create your own conda environment and manually install all of the dependencies listed in the "gaussbean.yml" file.

+### Setting up IPython

-If you are using JupyterLab or a single Jupyter Notebook, you can use the following command in your terminal to install <ins>ipykernel</ins> (or, skip this step if it's already installed on your system; also, note that this is *NOT necessary* in order to use this package, it just makes things easier):
+If you are using JupyterLab, a single Jupyter Notebook, or an application like Spyder, you can use the following command in your terminal to install <ins>ipykernel</ins>, which makes it easier to use our new environment in any of the previously-listed applications:

 ```
-python3 -m pip install ipykernel
+python -m ipykernel install --user --name=gaussbean
 ```

-Now, you can run the following command (also in your terminal) to add the GaussBean package as a kernel
+Now, when you open (or create) a Jupyter Notebook, it should give you the option to use the "gaussbean" kernel.

 ### Using GaussBean